This Lemony Chicken and Orzo Soup is an easy and refreshing take on a comforting bowl of chicken noodle soup that tastes like springtime!

 - 2 cloves garlic, minced

 - 2 teaspoons Dijon mustard

-- 1/2 cup white wine (or water)
+- ½ cup white wine (optional; substitute with water)

 - 1 tablespoon lemon zest

 - For serving, fresh baby spinach, fresh dill, and Parmesan cheese

 - Heat about a tablespoon of oil in a large soup pot or Dutch oven over medium heat.
 Lightly season the chicken thighs with salt and pepper.
 Add to the heated pot, and brown on both sides, about 3 minutes per side.
 Transfer the chicken to a plate and set aside.